Continue reading on DataGuidance with:

 - setting the standards and purposes of the collection of personal data;

-- authorising the transfer of data;
+- authorizing the transfer of data;

 - ensuring that the processing cannot threaten data privacy;